bolducp/simpleToDoList/README.md

 # simpleToDoList

-a simple to-do list app make with jQuery and Bootstrap
+a simple to-do list app made with jQuery and Bootstrap